Infection, Prevention and Control

 You may have heard of the term Healthcare Associated Infection or ‘HCAI’, this term is used to describe infections caused or picked up by patients whilst having a healthcare intervention, i.e. operation or wound care.

-The aim of the Trust’s infection, prevention and control team with our staff is to ensure that staff and people who use the services understand their responsibilities in reducing infection, and take steps to do this.
+The aim of the Trust’s infection, prevention and control team with our staff is to ensure that staff and people who use the services understand their responsibilities in reducing infection and take the correct steps to do this.

-This may be through good standards of hand hygiene, staying away from healthcare premises when ill with diarrhoea or flu for example, and following basic cleanliness measures.
+This can be achieved through good standards of hand hygiene, staying away from healthcare premises when ill with diarrhoea, vomiting or flu for example, and following basic cleanliness measures.

 Hand hygiene